DistSysCorp/sources/README.md

 # sources
-Collect good infomation sources for distributed system and database.
+Collect open, free, high quality infomation sources for distributed system and database.
 Any suggestions please make an issue or pr.

 ## 博客